Content starts here

 Voting with a disability

 Easy-Access Polling Places have large voting booths that allow people in wheelchairs, motorized wheelchairs or walkers to comfortably cast their vote.
-You can also ask a person you trust to help you to vote.
-If for any reason, while you’re voting in person, you make a mistake and the vote counting machine detects the mistake, you can correct it at that time, as you have the right to request a second ballot.
+You can ask a person you trust to help you to vote.
+If you make a mistake while voting in person and the vote counting machine detects the mistake, you can correct it at that time, as you have the right to request a second ballot.
 For more information, call the TTY line at 787-777-0228 or 787-777-8682.

-Editor’s note: This guide was updated on Feb.
-1, 2024, with new information about voting in the 2024 presidential and local primaries.
+Editor’s note: This guide was originally published on Jan.
+31, 2024, and has been updated with new information about voting in the 2024 elections.

 About AARP Puerto Rico